For most shoppers, store brands have come to represent better selection, performance, value and savings.

 Store Brands Are Everywhere

 Store brands are popping up everywhere, even outside the grocery channel.
 When it comes to how the products can help meet their home and family’s needs, consumers are turning to private label in retail chains besides their food, drug and discount store.

-Store brands are expanding in these chains for the same reasons they have grown in supermarkets, drug stores and discount stores.
+Store brands are becoming prevalent in these chains for the same reasons they have grown in supermarkets, drug stores and discount stores.
 They are available in familiar categories and offer the same advantages in performance and savings that consumers expect from the store brands that meet their grocery needs.
 Many of these chains started out primarily as sellers of the big brands.
 But the increasing availability of high quality store brand manufacturers enabled them to undertake a strategic expansion of their offerings.

 The store brand advantage is not just available to consumers with cereal, orange juice and aspirin.
 They can buy store brand printing paper and writing instruments; tools and paint; and linens, towels and picture frames with the same confidence they will be getting top quality and performance at significant savings when compared with national brands.